edwardtheharris/tf-k8s-jenkins/README.md

-# jenkins-terraform-gcp
+# jenkins-terraform-k8s

-Terraform and other configuration required to deploy a Jenkins cluster to GCP.
+Terraform and other configuration required to deploy Jenkins to kubernetes in GCP or AWS and maybe one day Azure.

-## GKE
+## GCP

 Will start out with a simple GKE cluster on which to deploy the intended Jenkins service.

+## EKS

+Next we can add an EKS cluster.

+## k8s

+Once there are a couple of clusters up we'll deploy Jenkins to them.